orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- Allow for intermediate result. for .count/.reduce and nodes -> Halting problem

 	- Differences between function looking for variable(s) or not
-	-
-	- All functions are unrealized structure?

 	- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs") -> difference between program A generates number Y.

 	- Function as direction on "an unknown (optionally of some type/structure)"
 	- Function as initial instantiated from some vertex
-	- Functions as unrealized directions on any point

 	- Composed functions in single step would be?
 		- multiple initial in sequence suprrposed by composed vatiant?
 	- Intermediate results pending change